GuEMM/PhiID_Tools/README.md

 - Implemented for analysis of two groups of data ordered in columns, requires user to indicate the columns related to first group and second.

-- The software is implemented to operate using parallel computation through Julia threads.
+- The software operates using parallel computation through Julia threads.

 - Required Julia packedges are: Random,Distributions,Combinatorics,CausalityTools, DelimitedFiles.